');

 About Boulder, UT

-Boulder is a small community in Utah with a population of 389 residents.
-The median household income is $50,450 per year, which is near the national average.
-The median age in Boulder is 37.8 years.
+Boulder is a small community located in Utah with a population of 389 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,450 per year, which is 33% below the national median of $75,149.
+The median age of 37.8 years is close to the US median age of 38.9 years.

 How Boulder Ranks in Utah